goodmattg/goodmattg.github.io/_posts/2017-09-04-Syntactic-Tree-Kernels.md

 ## Motivation

-This post encapsulates the work I did with Dean Fulgoni for our final project (Kaggle competition) in Big Data Analytics.
+This post encapsulates the work I did with Dean Fulgoni for our final project in Big Data Analytics.
 Credit to Professor Chris Callison-Burch for steering me away from some topics that "could easily be Phd theses" and to Professor Zachary Ives for being an excellent teacher.

 ## The Problem We Tried to Solve

- The question is deviously simple - given two input questions, tell whether they ask the same thing (i.e. have the same intent as a question).
-Not to get off track, but this begs some thought on the nature of what a question is and whether a question is separable from context.
+ The problem is deviously simple - given two input questions, tell whether the questions ask the same thing (i.e. seek to reveal the same previously unknown knowledge).
+Not to get off track, but this begs some thought on the nature of what a question is and whether a question is separable from its posed context.
 See the [Stanford Encyclopedia of Philosophy (SEP)][1] for an excellent review of the philosophy of questions.
-My view on this problem is colored by the philosophical undertstanding of questions.
+I won't be discussing it in detail, but my view on this problem is colored by the philosophical undertstanding of questions.
 We can assume that questions on Quora are requesting information,  not testing the knowledge of the user base.

  > ... a question [is] an abstract thing for which an interrogative sentence is a piece of notation.
 (Belnap and Steel, 1976)